pietroppeter/nim-for-pythonistas/notes.md

 other practical improvements:
 - [x] title slide: contrast of colors
-- fragments for the "therapy slides" (starting with initials)
+- [x] autoanimation for the "therapy slides" (starting with initials)
+- a gif for therapy slide?
-- fragments for the hello slide
+- autoanimation for the hello slide
 - change magic to superpowers (metaprogramming is a superpower)
   - also in that slide, compiles natively (not: to C)
 - what do I do with the references?